Partial reflections and globally linked pairs in rigid graphs: Local connectivity and globally linked pairs

 We consider two cases in the rest of the proof.
 First suppose that $p=y$.
 Then we have $q = x = d-y$, and thus

 which implies

-where the first inequality follows from the the submodularity of $r_d$.
+where the first inequality follows from the submodularity of $r_d$.
 Since $y\geq 1$, this implies that $G$ is not rigid in $\RR^d$.

 Next, suppose that $p \geq y+1$.
-Observe that $G[X\cup P]$ is a complete graph on at least $d+1$ vertices and hence it has a rigid spanning subgraph which can be obtained from a complete graph on $d+1$ vertices by adding $x+p-d-1=p-y-1$ vertices of degree $d$.\footnote{It is well-known that adding a new vertex of degree $d$ preserves rigidity in $\RR^d$.} Therefore the rest of the edges in $G[X\cup P]$ can be deleted without decreasing the rank of $G$.
-Hence, we have
+Observe that $G[X\cup P]$ is a complete graph on at least $d+1$ vertices.
+Let $K$ be a complete subgraph of $G[X \cup P]$ on $d+1$ vertices that contains $X$.
+Now $G[X\cup P]$ has a rigid spanning subgraph that can be obtained from $K$ by adding $x+p-d-1=p-y-1$ vertices of degree $d$.\footnote{It is well-known that adding a new vertex of degree $d$ preserves rigidity in $\RR^d$.} Therefore the rest of the edges in $G[X\cup P]$ can be deleted without decreasing the rank of $G$.
+After deleting these edges we have where the first three terms count the number of edges in $K$.
+Hence we have

 Since $y \geq 1$, it follows that so $G$ is not rigid in $\RR^d$. \end{proof}

 \begin{theorem} A graph $G = (V,E)$ is \mainclass[d] if and only if $\glclosure(G)$ is $d$-connected, every $d$-separator of $\glclosure(G)$ is a clique, and every $(d+1)$-block of $\glclosure(G)$ is a clique. \end{theorem} \begin{proof} Let us first assume that $G$ is \mainclass[d].
 Since $G$ is rigid, it is $d$-connected, and thus so is $\glclosure(G)$ by \cref{corollary:globallylinkedclosure}.
 Also, if $S$ is a $d$-separator of $G$ and $u,v \in S$ is a nonadjacent pair of vertices, then $\kappa(G,u,v) \geq d+1$, for otherwise there would be a $d$-separator in $G$ that crosses $S$, contradicting \cref{theorem:rigidnoncrossing}.
 Now \cref{eq:kappa} implies that every $d$-separator of $\glclosure(G)$ is a clique.
 It is also immediate from \cref{eq:kappa} that every $(d+1)$-block of $\glclosure(G)$ is a clique.